 Setting Description extended-suffix: suffix The suffix used for the Extended Host ID feature.
 Contact the software producer for details. server-alias: alias A user-defined name (sometimes called host name) for the license server.
 This name is added to server's capability requests to the back office, where it is then saved and used to identify the license server in the FlexNet Operations Producer and End User portals.
 One important use for this setting is that the alias can be included in the initial capability request sent at server registration, providing a helpful name by which users can identify the new server in the portals.
-If no alias is sent at registration, the server is identified by its hostid. jni-helper-directory: path If the default location for the JNI shared library (/tmp) is not suitable (for example, because execute permission is required), use this setting to supply an alternative directory path.
-The directory has to exist and be writable by the server. logging-threshold: level The override for the lowest level of log-message granularity to record-FATAL, ERROR, WARN, INFO, LICENSING, POLICY, or DEBUG, as described in Configuration Values Editable from the Command Line.
+If no alias is sent at registration, the server is identified by its hostid. logging-threshold: level The override for the lowest level of log-message granularity to record-FATAL, ERROR, WARN, INFO, LICENSING, POLICY, or DEBUG, as described in Configuration Values Editable from the Command Line.
 You can edit this override value as needed.
 If no override is specified (that is, the setting is commented out), the service uses the default level INFO (or the value defined in producer-settings.xml).
-For more information about logging levels, see section Logging Policies in Reference: License Server Policy Settings.

-loggingStyle: style

-The logging style determines rollover, JSON formatting and timestamp behaviour.
-If no logging style is specified, the default DAILY ROLLOVER is used.

-Logging style values:

-DAILY_ROLLOVER-The log file is closed at midnight local time, compressed with gzip, and a new log file is started.
+For more information about logging levels, see section Logging Policies in Reference: License Server Policy Settings. loggingStyle: style The logging style determines rollover, JSON formatting and timestamp behaviour.
+If no logging style is specified, the default DAILY_ROLLOVER is used.
+Logging style values: DAILY_ROLLOVER-The log file is closed at midnight local time, compressed with gzip, and a new log file is started.
 Timestamp values use the local time zone.
 This is the default if no logging style is specified.
 DAILY_ROLLOVER_UTC-Same as DAILY_ROLLOVER, but with UTC timestamp.
 CONTINUOUS-Legacy value.
 Rollover is handled as DAILY_ROLLOVER.
 CONTINUOUS_UTC-Legacy value.
 Rollover is handled as DAILY_ROLLOVER_UTC.
 JSON_ROLLOVER-Logs are formatted using JSON.
 The log file is closed at midnight local time, compressed with gzip (suitable for filebeat), and a new log file is started.
 Always uses ISO 8601 UTC timestamps.
 JSON-Logs are emitted as JSON to stdout only (suitable for Docker).
 Always uses ISO 8601 UTC timestamps.
 Note • The Docker-friendly JSON logging style is not supported when the local license server is run as a Windows or Linux service (because it only writes to stdout).
 If set, the style will be changed to DAILY_ROLLOVER.